 If you’re looking for a memorable adults-only, all-inclusive vacation in Cancun Riviera-Maya, Mexico, then Hotel Xcaret Arte should be at the top of your bucket list.

-It celebrates Mexican culture in every way – from gastronomy to activities to architecture – and it’s well worth the hefty price tag.
+This luxury resort celebrates Mexican culture in every way – from gastronomy to activities to architecture – and it’s well worth the hefty price tag.

-So, in between dining on cuisine prepared by giants in the world of gastronomy — such as Peruvian Chef Pía León (named World’s Best Female Chef 2021) and Chefs Guillermo González Beristáin and Eduardo Morali (Pangea in Monterrey), Gerardo Vázquez Lugo (Nicos in Mexico City) — I explored the resort.
+In between dining on cuisine prepared by giants in the world of gastronomy (such as Peruvian Chef Pía León named World’s Best Female Chef 2021) I explored the resort from top to bottom.

 Food is definitely a highlight of a stay at this resort.
-From dishes like huevos motuleños (a speciality of the Yucatan) to chiles en nogada (from Puebla), it was like taking a culinary romp across Mexico.
+From dishes like huevos motuleños (a speciality of the Yucatan) to chiles en nogada (from Puebla), dining at Hotel Arte is like taking a culinary romp across Mexico.

-I encountered regional ingredients I hadn’t seen since working on Lonely Planet’s Mexico: from the Source cookbook.
-Tostadas topped with chicatanas (ants) anyone?
+I encountered regional ingredients I hadn’t seen since working on Lonely Planet’s cookbook, Mexico: from the Source.

 But Hotel Xcaret Arte Mexico offers plenty of inspiration beyond its cuisine.